This article was originally published on Oct. 22, 2019, and updated on May 12, 2022.

-Most eCommerce sites don’t feature a lot of content, which makes it hard for them to get good SEO ranking.
+Most ecommerce sites don’t feature a lot of content, which makes it hard for them to get a good SEO ranking.
 You can change that by simply adding content with SEO in mind, that’s also useful for your customers, such as:

 - Buyer’s guides